google/schedviz/README.md

 ### Errors collecting traces

-When the trace takes longer to copy than the timeout passed to the trace collection script (default timeout is five seconds), traces will not be fully copied into the output file.
+* When the trace takes longer to copy than the timeout passed to the trace collection script (default timeout is five seconds), traces will not be fully copied into the output file.
 To fix this, increase the copy timeout parameter to a larger and sufficient value.

+* If a CPU's trace buffer fills up before the timeout is reached, recording will be stopped for that CPU.
+Other CPUs may keep recording until their buffers fill up, but only the events occurring up to the last event in the first buffer to fill up will be used.

 ### Errors loading traces